framejs/framejs/readme.md

 ```

 ### Example: Using event listeners
-Event listeners get added on connectedCallback and removed on disconnectedCallback.
+Event listeners is added on connectedCallback and removed on disconnectedCallback.

 The syntax for a listener is:
 * `'Event'` - event listener on element